spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

     [ INFO]:  src/main.rs@056: Reading 700.00 MB bytes into buffer
     ```

-11. Pay attention to the output on the screen.
-At a certain point, the output will break and produce a large number of
+11. Pay close attention to the output on the screen.
+At a certain point, the output will break and produce a large
-    new lines before producing the same output as the beginning again.
-In some hardware, the Edge host will reboot and
+    number of new lines before producing the same output as the beginning again.
+In some hardware, the Edge host will
-    start the process again.
+    reboot and start the process again, so you will need to monitor the output closely to catch the last line before the
+    reboot happens.

     The last line before the white space or reboot indicates the upper bound of your EFI boot limit.
 For example, in the
     following output, the EFI boot limit of your Edge host is between 600 and 700 MB.